Bill to boost semiconductor industry passes key Senate test - KESQ

 Associated Press

-WASHINGTON (AP) — The Senate has advanced a $280 billion bill designed to boost the U.S. semiconductor industry and accelerate high-tech research.
-Backers of the measure say it will be critical to the economy in coming decades.
-The legislation is now on a glidepath to final passage in the Senate, and the House is expected to take up the package this week.
-Industry leaders say government subsidies are necessary to compete with other nations that are spending billions of dollars to lure semiconductor manufacturers.
-Senate Majority Leader Chuck Schumer tells The Associated Press that without the federal funding, the U.S. economy will fade and the prospects of good-paying jobs in America will shrink.
+WASHINGTON (AP) — The Senate has advanced a $280 billion bill designed to boost the U.S. semiconductor industry and to accelerate high tech research that backers say will be critical to the economy in future decades.
+The Senate needed 60 votes to advance the bill and the vote was 64-32.
+The legislation is now on a glidepath to final passage in the Senate later this week.
+The House is also expected to take up the package this week.
+The White House has led support for the bill, along with industry leaders who say government subsidies are necessary to compete with other nations that are spending billions of dollars to lure semiconductor manufacturers.